Dropping or Withdrawing Classes

 General BYU academic and need-based scholarships require you to be enrolled in at least 12 credits.
 Falling below 12 credits can result in the loss of your scholarship for the semester.
 You have the option to complete a Final Enrollment Contract for the last semester before graduation.

 Off-campus scholarships and departmental scholarships have varying minimum credit hour requirements.
 Review the credit hour requirement for your scholarship in your Scholarship Summary.

 Your Federal Pell Grant is granted based on your Pell Credit Eligibility.

-All pell-eligible classes must be added by the semester add/drop deadline to be counted towards the total credit hours that determine the Federal Pell Grant amount for that semester.
-If you add any class after the add/drop deadline (including a Term class), that class may not count towards your total number of credits used to calculate your Pell Grant eligibility.
+All Pell-eligible classes must be added by the semester add/drop deadline to be counted towards the total credit hours that determine the Federal Pell Grant amount for that semester.
+If you add any class after the add/drop deadline (including a term class), that class may not count towards your total number of credits used to calculate your Pell Grant eligibility.

 You must be enrolled in at least six credit hours for the semester at the time your loan is disbursed.
 If you drop or withdraw below six credit hours after disbursement but still are enrolled in at least one aid-eligible class, your loan would not be reduced.
-Dropping or discontinuing from all classes at any point in time in the semester, even if there is proof of attendance, may result in a reduction of your federal loans.
+Dropping or withdrawing from all classes at any point in time in the semester/term, even if there is proof of attendance, may result in a reduction of your federal loans.